This article was first published on 6 August 2020 and has been updated.

 #4 Change The World Or Help People

 You should know that a budding company is still small, and in its infancy, the reach and impact might still be limited.
-Contrast this with being in an established organization or company, where you have resources, networks, and the brand-position to amplify good causes and show a positive example as a good corporate citizen.
+Contrast this with being in an established organisation or company, where you have resources, networks, and the brand-position to amplify good causes and show a positive example as a good corporate citizen.

 The point is, you don’t necessarily need to leave the corporate world to do good, and to think this way might even be counter-productive to the positive contributions you wish to make.